V.K. Sasikala appointed as AIADMK general secretary

 Through a resolution, the party sought the Nobel Peace Prize and the Ramon Magsasay award for Jayalalithaa and the installation of her statue in Parliament.

-Mr. Panneerselvam, along with a few other party leaders, met Ms. Sasikal and gave a copy of the resolutions to her.
+Later, Chief Minister O. Panneerselvam, along with a few other party leaders, met Ms. Sasikala and gave a copy of the resolutions to her.

+Ms. Sasikala accepted the party members' request to function as the general secretary.
-The meeting was presided by party presidium chairman E. Madhusudhanan.

-This was the first meeting of the general council after Jayalalithaa's death.
+The general council meeting was presided by party presidium chairman E. Madhusudhanan.
+This was its first meeting after Jayalalithaa's death.

 The chorus for Ms. Sasikala as general secretary started a few days after the death.

 On Wednesday, senior AIADMK leader C. Ponnaiyan declared “there is no contest.”